 Both single and married people have problems – the married seek for a way to be free while the single can’t wait to get in.
 No matter the side of the divide you are in, the truth is that “we all have challenges”.
 Therefore, the challenges are not the issues; it is the way you handle them that determines your finishing line.

-Jesus said, Mary found that ONE thing that is needful which cannot be taken away from her.
-Other things like money, emotions health can be taken or stolen from us but the one thing that answers to ALL, and is a solution to all is Jesus.
+Jesus said Mary found that ONE thing that is needful which cannot be taken away from her.
+Other things like money, emotional health can be taken or stolen from us but the one thing that answers to ALL, and is a solution to all is Jesus.
 Once found, He cannot be taken from you.
 Find Jesus and remain at His feet!

 Now, worry and concern are synonyms but each has its different meaning.
 Worry sees the problem but concern seeks the solution to the problem.
 The Bible establishes the fact single people worry about a lot of things, just like every human being does.
 It is true that issues and circumstances rear their heads but how do you handle issues when they come up.
 By worrying or showing concern?
 The answer is simple: “Turn it over to Jesus and you can smile the rest of your life…”